-If you’re self-employed (and at least 20% of your earnings are not taxed via PAYE), you need to pay income tax in advance through Payment on Account:
+If you’re self-employed (and at least 20% of your earnings are not taxed via PAYE), you need to pay Income Tax in advance through Payment on Account:

 - Half by 31st January (the usual Self Assessment tax return deadline)

-- The other half by 31st July (the “Balancing Payment”)
+- Half by 31st July

+Put simply, the first time you pay through Payment on Account, you’ll get a tax bill for 150% of what you were expecting.
 100% is for the tax year that just ended; the remaining 50% is half of the advance payment for the current tax year.

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.